 Slovakia has a POPULATION of over 5 million people and they are called Slovaks.
 Over half of the people live in urban areas.
 Slovaks comprise about 86 percent of the inhabitants of the country.
 Most of the Hungarians live in the southern parts of Western and Central Slovakia.
 The Ruthenians and Ukrainians are concentrated in the northern regions of Eastern Slovakia.
 Many Famous People have called Slovakia their home.
-Slovakia has had a variety of rulers including dukes and emperors.
+Slovakia has had a variety of rulers including princes and kings.
 Early rulers, such as a Slavic Prince, and Mojmir the first known ruler of the Moravian Slavs and laid the foundations for the first Slovak state.

 Slovakia has a wide variety of REPTILES and amphibians including the European tree frog, field frog, Carpathian newt,and crested newt.
 The marsh tortoise is the only tortoise living in the country.
 On the stream banks, otter and returning beaver can sometime be seen.
 The basalt columns at Somoska Castle are a haven for snakes and lizards.